Jseow008/AWS-Cloud-Practitioner-Essentials-Notes/README.md

 ## 📘 Overview

 These notes summarize each module of the AWS Cloud Practitioner Essentials course.
-They focus on key AWS services, concepts, pricing, architecture, and best practices.

 **Total Modules:** 10
 **Exam Code:** CLF-C02